fastly/compute-js-static-publish/README.md

 compute publish` your application.

 * Create an Object Store under your Fastly account.
 At the moment you need to use the Fastly CLI.
-Once the Object Store is created, it must be linked to your Fastly service using the Resources API.
+Once the Object Store is created, it must be linked to your Fastly service using the [Resource API](https://developer.fastly.com/reference/api/services/resource/#create-resource).

 ```shell
 # Create an object store